p5150j/agent-swarm/README.md

      - Good performance with Metal acceleration
      - First run may take 1-2 minutes to load model
      - Subsequent runs will be faster

-   - **Mac with Intel**:

-     - Slower performance, CPU-only
-     - Model loading may take 2-3 minutes
-     - Consider using smaller models (7B) if performance is an issue

    - **Windows/Linux with NVIDIA GPU**:
      - Best performance with CUDA acceleration